ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
 Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

 ---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** November 20, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---